wilsonj806/express-tut/README.md

 A quick Express.js tutorial with notes and etc.

-Notes based off of Traversy Media's [Express crash course](https://youtu.be/L72fhGm1tfE)
+Notes based off of Traversy Media's [Express crash course](https://youtu.be/L72fhGm1tfE) and the [repository](https://github.com/bradtraversy/express_crash_course) for said crash course.

 Additional notes can be found in the [docs section](./docs/express-notes.md)

 - Said docs include notes on:
   - basic Express.js concepts
   - general Express notes